Bursoap/Hstore/README.rst

 **Q:** Do we need to store the references to other objects?

 **A:** Good question.
 Let's assume "no" for the time being.

+**Q:** What conventions should be kept?

+**A:** Let's assume it should follow standard Python conventions like: be PEP-8 complaint, follow The Zen of Python: https://www.python.org/dev/peps/pep-0020/ In broader sense it should follow well known software principles like SOLID, KISS, DRY etc.